irka775/little-explorers/README.md

 ### Acknowledgments

 Throughout the development of Little Explorers, I received incredible support, guidance, and inspiration from various people.
-I would like to take a moment to express my gratitude to first : to my husband,for his unwavering support and encouragement throughout this journey.
+I would like to take a moment to express my gratitude 1. **to my husband**,for his unwavering support and encouragement throughout this journey.
 His motivation and belief in me kept me going even during the toughest moments.
-Secondly to Laura_ci(cohort facilitator) for inspiring me and providing valuable guidance on how to structure a clear and professional README documentation.
+2. **to Laura_ci(cohort facilitator)** for inspiring me and providing valuable guidance on how to structure a clear and professional README documentation.
 Her advice has been instrumental in helping me create a well-organized and informative project.
 Also project **[StepUp](https://github.com/johnvenkiah/CI_PP5_John_Venkiah)**served as a template for structuring my README documentation, providing valuable insights into organizing information clearly and effectively.
-I would also like to extend my gratitude to all the Tutors at Code Institute for their patience and support.
+I would also like to extend my gratitude to **all the Tutors at Code Institute** for their patience and support.
 Thank you for your guidance, patience, and invaluable support throughout this journey.
 The development of Little Explorers has been a challenging yet rewarding experience.
-The support, guidance, and resources mentioned above played a crucial role in making this project successful.
+The support, guidance, and resources mentioned above played a crucial role in making this project.